Function Expressions

 processUserInput(greeting); // function is calling the greeting.

-Can a function declaration be isolated or removed from the global scope?
-Is a function expression a better way to handle the needed action or behavior?
+Can a function declaration be removed from the global scope, or would a function expression be better suited for managing the intended tasks?

 View Answer: